413x5/mx-wcc24-rs/character-contract/README.md

 - Mints a new Citizen NFT
 - Requires 10 WOOD and 15 FOOD tokens
 - Has a minting period of 3600 seconds (1 hour)
+- Optional receiver address can be specified (used in the [Game Interface Contract](../game-interface-contract/README.md))

 ```rust
 #[endpoint(claimCitizen)]